anaseto/gruid/README.md

+# gruid: a cross-platform library for grid-based applications

 The **gruid** *module* contains packages for building grid-based applications in Go.
 The library abstracts rendering and input for different platforms.
 The module provides drivers for terminal apps (driver/tcell), native graphical apps